SoCXin/doc/docs/arm/stm32/remote/cmd_run.rst

 .. option::
     --disable-auto-clean

-Disable auto-clean of :ref:`projectconf_pio_build_dir` when :ref:`mips`
+Disable auto-clean of :ref:`mcs51` when :ref:`mips`
 or :ref:`projectconf_pio_src_dir` (project structure) have been modified.

 .. option::
     -r, --force-remote

-By default, :ref:`pioremote` builds project on a host machine and deploy final firmware (program) to remote device (embedded board).
+By default, :ref:`mcs51` builds project on a host machine and deploy final firmware (program) to remote device (embedded board).

 If you need to process project on remote machine, please use :option:`pio remote run --force-remote` option.
-In this case, :ref:`pioremote` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.
+In this case, :ref:`mcs51` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.

 Example